-The impetus for this blog post is last month’s ruling Bolger v.
+The impetus for this blog post is last month’s ruling in Bolger v.
 Amazon by the California Court of Appeals.
 That case involves an exploding battery sold by an impossible-to-sue vendor via Amazon’s Marketplace.
 In the lower court, Amazon won on Section 230 grounds.
 On appeal, the court says that Amazon is strictly liable for the marketplace sale.
 The court provides this overview:

 Amazon placed itself between Lenoge and Bolger in the chain of distribution of the product at issue here.
 Amazon accepted possession of the product from Lenoge, stored it in an Amazon warehouse, attracted Bolger to the Amazon website, provided her with a product listing for Lenoge’s product, received her payment for the product, and shipped the product in Amazon packaging to her.
 Amazon set the terms of its relationship with Lenoge, controlled the conditions of Lenoge’s offer for sale on Amazon, limited Lenoge’s access to Amazon’s customer information, forced Lenoge to communicate with customers through Amazon, and demanded indemnification as well as substantial fees on each purchase.
 Whatever term we use to describe Amazon’s role, be it “retailer,” “distributor,” or merely “facilitator,” it was pivotal in bringing the product here to the consumer…